zazuko/ld-didok/README.md

 It gets build by [RML-Mapper](https://github.com/zazukoians/RML-Mapper/).

+## Source

+The data is taken from the [SBB Open Data Portal](https://data.sbb.ch/), more specifically from the [DIDOK](https://data.sbb.ch/explore/dataset/didok-liste/information/) list.
+You can get the CSV directly from [this link](https://data.sbb.ch/explore/dataset/didok-liste/download/?format=csv&timezone=Europe/Berlin&use_labels_for_header=true).

 ## RDF Export

 This is a first PoC version of an LD-Export.
 It will hopefully be gradually expanded in the next months.
 So far only few triples are attached to the station and the namespace is not fixed yet.